Stéphane François

 Stéphane François (born 1 January 1973) is a French political scientist who specializes on radical right-wing movements.
 He also studies conspiracy theories, political ecology and countercultures.

 Life and career

 Born on 1 January 1973, Stéphane François attended Lille 2 University of Health and Law, where he obtained a PhD in political science after a doctoral thesis on the "Paganism of the Nouvelle Droite."

+François is a professor of political science at the University of Mons.
 An associate member of the CNRS, he has been a member of the Observatoire des radicalités politiques ("Observatory of political radicalism") since 2014, and a researcher in the Groupe Sociétés, Religions, Laïcités ("Societies, Religions, Secularism Group").
 François is also a lecturer in contemporary history and political science at the University of Valenciennes.